WebKit/WebKit/ReadMe.md

 # WebKit

+Should we remove the limit on canvas memory use?

 WebKit is a cross-platform web browser engine.
 On iOS and macOS, it powers Safari, Mail, iBooks, and many other applications.

 ## Feature Status